usds/website-staging/_reports_to_congress/2024/09_life-experience.md

 - General Services Administration (GSA),
 - the Department of Labor (DOL),
 - the Department of Housing and Urban Development (HUD),
-- the Department of Agriculture (USDA),
+- the Department of Agriculture (USDA), and
 - and the Department of Education (ED),

 USDS conducted extensive research nationwide with [121 participants](https://www.performance.gov/cx/life-experiences/having-a-child-and-early-childhood/){:target="_blank"}, documenting their experiences during pregnancy and childbirth and how they interacted with the federal government from the birth of their child to age five.
 Based on their findings, the teams developed and piloted three customer-centric solutions to alleviate the burden and provide better support and resources to these families: